 In exchange for the non-exclusive license rights, the Company provided the pharmaceutical company with an equity grant and is required to make tiered royalty payments based on net sales of all products licensed under the agreement in the low single-digit percentages.
 In conjunction with the Collaboration, the Company initially issued 886,305 Series A Preferred Units ("Series A Preferred Units") to the pharmaceutical company.
 On November 1, 2018, these Series A Preferred Units were exchanged on a one-for-one basis for shares of Series A Convertible Preferred Stock (the "Series A Preferred Stock").
 These shares vested in equal installments over three years.
 The Company recorded expense over the vesting period based on the fair value of the shares under the Collaboration.
-The Company recorded \$0.3 million and \$0.4 million to research and development expense related to the vesting of 166,183 and 221,579 shares of Series A Preferred Stock during the years ended December 31, 2020 and 2019, respectively.
+The Company recorded \$0.3 million to research and development expense related to the vesting of 166,183 shares of Series A Preferred Stock during the year ended December 31, 2020.
 As of December 31, 2020, all shares under the Collaboration were fully vested and all expense had been recognized.